 A fundraising constant can help with the search by developing an executive search strategy, forming a committee, managing applications and interviews, and implementing an onboarding program.

 For an in-depth look at top executive search consultants, check out this list on Double the Donation.

 At the end of the day, a consultant can give you suggestions and more knowledge, but all the decisions on what to implement fall on you and your nonprofit.

 If you hire a professional, do not expect them to:

 - Reach out to their personal contacts to help you raise funds.

 - Promise you a successful outcome.

-While consulting firms can help draft a plan and teach the best techniques to accomplish your goals, they can’t guarantee that your organization will raise significantly more funds or acquire a certain number of new donors.
+While nonprofit consulting firms can help draft a plan and teach the best techniques to accomplish your goals, they can’t guarantee that your organization will raise significantly more funds or acquire a certain number of new donors.